 - Loading the removal van.

-- Cleaning the old or new property.
+- Cleaning the old or new property

-- Looking after pets and children on moving day.
+- Moving with pets and children

 - Making refreshments to keep energy levels up.